MatNeoSIP builds on the work of the Maternal and Neonatal Health Safety Collaborative, a three-year programme, launched nationally in February 2017.

 In our region, this was identified as an area that could be greatly improved and would make a substantial difference to women and their babies.
 In our region, the Right place of birth project has led to the roll out of two interventions:

-All 11 of the maternity units in the Eastern region adopted the Fit for Transfer handover tool and increased awareness of the importance of women giving birth in the right place.
-In 2020 up until the COVID-19 pandemic, 81% of premature babies in the East of England were born in level three neonatal critical care units, an increase of over 20% since the project initiated.
+From the beginning of 2020, all 11 of the maternity units in the Eastern region adopted the Fit for Transfer handover tool and increased awareness of the importance of women giving birth in the right place.
+During that period the East of England had 81% of its premature babies born in level three neonatal critical care units, this was an increase of over 20% since the project initiated.
+There is still variation in the system, but work is underway to build reliability.

 “The project empowered our midwives because when they transferred a woman they felt confident they had provided all the necessary information to give her the best possible outcome and when they received a woman, they had a greater knowledge of the care required and could prepare accordingly.
 I’m thrilled to hear the project has sustained.
 It is a great example of a national directive implemented with local knowledge.”